a bronze display model of Stonehenge in the new Visitor Centre

 And until next time, friends, happy henging!

-Still need to add Britannia (outstanding full-sized replica, ‘improving’ greatly on the original, set up somewhere in the Czech Republic), Troll 2, possibly, and an episode of Midsomer Murders called The Sleeper Under the Hill.
+Still should probably add Troll 2, and an episode of Midsomer Murders called The Sleeper Under the Hill.
 We’re looking into them!
 Also, there’s a very quick shot taken at Stonehenge in Good Omens when they’re giving Pepper’s back story.
 And from Anika deGroot, “In one episode of Unforgotten the two detectives drive by Stonehenge.
 I think it was in Season 2.”
 Thank you, Anika!

 [Our thanks to Aberfoyle, no, Abercrombie, no, what’s ’is name—Aber4th? for telling us about Merlin of the Crystal Caves in the comments.
 Our thanks to Mr. Barry Teague for the tip about Fiddlers Three.
 And thank you to Martin Barber for Alison’s Birthday.]